ER-ROUGUI/Ros2_Ur_robot_vision/README.md

-# Robotic Control with ROS2 and Visual Servoing

 This project involves controlling a Universal Robot UR3e using ROS2 with the Humble distribution.
 It includes creating geometric and kinematic models of the robot based on its [DH parameters](https://www.universal-robots.com/articles/ur/application-installation/dh-parameters-for-calculations-of-kinematics-and-dynamics/), implementing Image-Based Visual Servoing (IBVS), and explaining the installation and configuration steps